 Sometimes, we go forward trusting and relying on certain people, tools, or other things.
-But what do we do when we are in trouble, and the things we rely on are gone?
+But what do we do when we are in trouble, and the things we rely on are no longer there?

-In the Strait of southern Patagonia, I found myself filled with disappointment and fear.
+In the Strait of southern Patagonia, I am filled with disappointment and fear.

 “The entrance is dangerous and should only be approached during periods of good visibility.”

-—The U.S. Military Sailing Directions, which I always rely on, contain this warning.
-They also state that a white columnar beacon (probably made of concrete) is at the entrance to the anchorage.
-With such a landmark, there is no fear of running aground.
+The U.S. Military Sailing Directions, which I always rely on, contain this warning.
+They also state that a white columnar beacon, probably made of concrete, stands at the entrance to the anchorage.
+With such a landmark, there should be no fear of running aground.

 On the surrounding sea, steep waves rise high and sharp, rolling and collapsing in green, and send plumes violently over the water.
 Sometimes, hail falls in pieces, drumming the deck from the turbulent sky.
-The wind tilts Aomi, sailing with only one jib (foresail), far to the side.
+The wind tilts Aomi, sailing with only one small foresail, far to the side.

-Wave after wave crashes against Aomi, continuously flowing over the deck; she feels more like a submarine than a sailboat pushing forward through the water.
-The wind is so strong that it makes ripples on the water flowing across the deck.
+Crashing against Aomi one after another, the waves flow over the deck so continuously that she feels more like a submarine than a sailboat.
+The wind is strong enough even to make ripples on the water streaming across the deck.
 Undoubtedly, the Strait of Magellan is a sea of fierce winds.

 Suddenly, a huge wave crashes over my head.
 I quickly crouch down in the cockpit.
 Even though I am drenched, I narrowly escape falling into the water.